AntonC9018/Hopper_University_Paper/paper.md

 Currently, there is a concept of being `directed`, which will be covered later.
 It is modeled with an optional `tag` (a component without data), however, it could be beneficial to store it as a flag in the `Transform` component.
-This way, new flags could be introduced, like `sized`, an entity that takes more that one cell at once.
+This way, new flags could be introduced, like `sized`, an entity that takes up more that one cell at once.
 Currently, any entity takes up just one position at a time.

 The `Transform` is a component containing some helper methods for interacting with the grid.